marioparaschiv/vanity-url-claimer/README.md

-# Vanity Sniper
+# Vanity URL Claimer
-Listens for vanity changes on configured alt accounts and attempts to snipe them to configured servers.
+Listens for vanity changes on configured alt accounts and attempts to claim them to configured servers.

 # Building
 - Clone the project